Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Tilting theory for singularity categories and realizations as cluster categories

 \part{Tilting theory for singularity categories and realizations as cluster categories}

-The aim of this part is to apply the theoretical results from the previous part to some classes of Gorenstein rings and also symmetric orders over Gorenstein rings more generally.
+The aim of this part is to apply the theoretical results from the previous part to some classes of Gorenstein rings and also more generally to symmetric orders over Gorenstein rings.
 We obtain various triangle equivalences between their singularity categories and cluster categories of finite dimension algebras.